SoSeDiK/YAGS/README.md

 ### ✨ Minor (possibly useful) additions
 - Press `MMB` to:
+  - Collect all expeditions and resend them.
+  - Collect Coins and Companion Exp in Tea Pot.
   - Select and craft max ores (or other things in Blacksmith's menu).
   - Obtain crafted item.
   - Lock/Unlock an artifact or a weapon.